luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/01-new-combat-ware.md

 ### Grasping Tendril

 This elongated tentacle-like prehensile limb extends 2 meters from the mouth (or another orifice).
 It can be used to grasp small items or attack.
-It is concealable, inflicts DV 1d10 + 2 in melee, provides a Reach bonus (+10), and an additional +10 modifier to grappling attacks (▶205, EP2).
+It is concealable, inflicts DV 1d10 + 2 in melee, provides a Reach bonus (+10), and an additional +10 modifier to [grappling attacks](../../../12/02-melee-combat.md#grappling) (_EP2_).

 ### Injectors